Code-Society-Lab/grace/docs/CONTRIBUTING.md

 ### Database
 When Grace is started, a database configuration file will automatically be generated.
 SQLite is the default database used in development.
-If you wish to change it, you can follow the instruction bellow.
+If you wish to change it, you can follow the instruction below.

 ### Changing database
 In order for the bot to work, you need to connect it to a database.
 Supported databases are SQLite, MySQL/MariaDB,